With the combination of a small number of people + software + servers and robots

 That's all well and good, but a little rusty, I started to create a column site that only those who work at Mogic can read.

-There are many miscellaneous topics, from basic knowledge about being a member of society, job hunting problems, things to think about in your 20s, the three major expenses of life, the story of how Mogic was created, the stance we want our employees to take, and much more.
+There are many miscellaneous topics, from basic knowledge about being a member of society, job hunting problems, things to think about in your 20s, the three major expenses of life, the story of how Mogic was created, the stance we want our employees to take, and many other things.
 All in all, there are probably about 200 articles.

 Writing a column for a member who will come in the future is in itself a strange feeling.